Even as 'Hard Knocks' shows signs of fading, NFL and HBO extend it for four more seasons

 Last season, “Hard Knocks” wasn’t very good.
-The season with the Los Angeles Rams fell flat because the Rams were the dullest team that has been on the show and we could predict every story line before the opening credits rolled.
+The season with the Los Angeles Rams fell flat because the Rams were the dullest team that has been on the show and every story line could be predicted before the opening credits rolled.

 The NFL isn’t giving up though, as Sports Business Daily reported that the HBO show has been extended for four more seasons.